Spirituality in the Perennial Wisdom Traditions

 6. Eros in the Student Teacher Relationship.
 Recent literature on the student-teacher relationship has focused on its negative or shadow side while overlooking its positive aspect.
 Problems between student and teacher may in part result from misunderstandings of the relationship and confusion about how to handle it.
 One of the most problematic subjects is that of Eros.
 When Eros manifests between student and teacher it is often misunderstood.
 What is Eros and what is its relationship to sexuality?
 What are its positive and negative manifestations?
 How can Eros be expressed constructively between student and teacher?
 This presentation utilizes material from a variety of psychological and spiritual traditions to shed light on this aspect of discipleship, as well as to talk more broadly about how I understand the relationship between student and teacher.

 8. Negotiating Difficult Boundaries: Issues of Distance and Closeness in the Helping Relationship.
 All of us struggle with issues of closeness and distance in relationships and at times these issues become problematic in our role as helpers.
-This session takes an honest look at the dynamics, issues and human needs that are part of any helping relationship to illuminate why boundary violations of any kind occur and when we are at risk of committing them.
+This session takes an honest look at the dynamics, issues and human needs that are part of any helping relationship to illuminate why boundary violations of any kind occur and when we are either at risk of committing them or of overlooking the ethical misconduct of colleagues.

 Contact Alan at 607 37-3789, alan@fltg.net